-These last several months of pandemic isolation have prompted plenty of self-reflection about my identity and particularly my femininity.
-I’ve grappled with decisions around altering my body, choosing between allowing myself to age naturally or to make feminizing changes as I see fit.
-These self-portraits mark a stage in that process.
+I began working on this series as I was contemplating hormone replacement therapy, and this body of work ultimately evolved into a journey of radical self-love and acceptance.
+I have long grappled with decisions about altering my body, weighing whether I should allow myself to age as I currently am or choose to feminize my figure as I see fit.
+These self-portraits mark a stage in that decision making process.
 As I worked through feelings about the “natural” state of my body, I photographed myself as a feminine figure in the American landscape.
-These vulnerable moments in nature allowed me to explore my body in a way I never have before, learning to view my current state as an effeminate form, without the help of feminine clothing.
+These vulnerable moments in nature allowed me to explore my body in a way I never have before, learning to view my current state as an effeminate form, without the help of feminine clothing, hormones, or surgeries.
 As I placed my body among naturally occurring forms, and asked how I’d like to be seen, the gender metaphors we impose upon the landscape led to the inevitable question: What does it mean to be perceived as feminine or masculine?
-I’ve come to understand my body as a vessel for fluid gender expression: malleable, unbounded by prescribed male or female expectations.
+In these images, the landscape bends to accommodate my queer body, and the series queers the traditionally male gaze imposed on the landscape by male photographers.
+I’ve come to understand my gender as a reflection of my soul, situated somewhere between masculine and feminine.

 This work was made possible by the Milwaukee Foundation's Mary L. Nohl Fellowship